RibosomeCRCL/rRMSAnalyzer/README.md

 ## Batch effect adjustment

 If the sequencing has been done in several batches, a batch effect can occur.
 One way to remove this effect is by using ComBat-Seq adjustment.
-The Riboscore package has a wrapper to use this adjustment on a RiboClass : *adjust_bias*.
+The rRMSAnalyzer package has a wrapper to use this adjustment on a RiboClass : *adjust_bias*.

 ``` r
 ribo_adjusted <- adjust_bias(ribo,"run")